Claim: Message lists legislation passed by the state of Oklahoma.

 Guess what....who cares...were doing it anyway.

 The Oklahoma Taxpayer and Citizen Protection Act of 2007 declared that "It shall be unlawful for any person to transport, move, or attempt to transport within the United States any alien knowing or in reckless disregard of the fact that the alien has come to, entered, or remained in the United States in violation of law, in furtherance of the illegal presence of the alien in the United States."
 (As indicated by the title, this legislation was passed back in 2007, during the Bush administration.)
 Enforcement of that measure was suspended for four years by court challenges maintaining that it was at odds with federal law, but the measure was finally upheld by the Oklahoma state Supreme Court in June 2011.
 However, the court struck down a provision of that law that denied bail to illegal immigrants arrested on felony counts or driving under the influence complaints.

 In April 2009, Oklahoma passed a resolution "demanding the federal government cease and desist mandates beyond its authority as designated by the Tenth Amendment to the U.S. Constitution."
-This declaration was a resolution, not a law, and therefore was a symbolic act which had no legal effect.
+This declaration was a resolution, not a law, and therefore was a symbolic act with no legal effect.